 Percent of Population (Age 16-19) in School and/or Employed

 Measures youth participation in productive activities.

-Definition: This indicator reflects the number of persons aged 16 to 19 who are either in school and/or are employed out of all persons aged 16 to 19 within an area.
+Definition: The percentage of persons aged 16 to 19 who are in school and/or are employed out of all persons in their age cohort.